Antori91/Home_Automation/README.md

          - Two "Light/Switch Selector switches" for Heating Schedule/Start and Heating Schedule/Stop.
 Define the levels according to the heating zone names
          - one "General	Text" to display the heating zones status
          - one "Thermostat SetPoint"
-         - two "General Custom Sensors" for Thermal loss and Cooling rate
+         - two "General Custom Sensors" for Thermal loss (°C/Degree.Day unit) and Cooling rate (Wh/Degree.Day unit)
          - "Light/Switch Switch On/Off" for each lighting zone
          - Three protected "Light/Switch Switch/Smoke Detectors" for Failure status regarding Temperature sensors, Lighting server and Alarm server.
 Define On action and Notifications to send email/sms if failure
      - User variables: